Pro Bono Publico

 Pro bono programs help students develop professionalism and an understanding of a lawyer's responsibility to the community.
 Participation facilitates student involvement in the community and increases the availability of legal services to needy populations.
 Students also benefit by increasing their knowledge and marketability, gaining practical experience, developing skills, enhancing their reputations and exploring alternative career opportunities.

 Support for Pro Bono and Public Service in Law School

-A number of organizations support pro bono and public service in law school, including the ABA Center for Pro Bono, The Public Service Law Network Worldwide, Equal Justice Works, the Association of American Law Schools (AALS) and the National Association of Law Placement (NALP).
+A number of organizations support pro bono and public service in law school, including the ABA Center for Pro Bono, PSJD, Equal Justice Works, and the National Association for Law Placement (NALP).